Elokenz/documentation/content/getting-started/definitions.md

 ### Social Account
 A **social account** is an account that you can manage on a third-party network (Twitter, Facebook or Linkedin).
-Prior posting Reposts on one social account, you need to authorize Elokenz to do it (see dedicated section {TODO})
+Prior posting Reposts on one social account, you need to authorize Elokenz to do it (see [Connecting a new Social Account](/social_accounts/add_social_account))

 ### Social Fatigue
 Social Fatigue is what happens when you post too frequently on social networks, and that your posts are not interestng for your audience.
 By definition, Elokenz Repost might create some social fatigue among your followers.
 This is why we have decided to limit this to the maximum by :